Mateusmsouza/mateusmsouza.github.io/_pages/about.md

 Hey, how u doin?

 I'm Mateus and I work as Software Developer, I mainly use Python to develop Back-end.
 However Test-Driven Development, Software testing, DevOps, Mobile and Front-end development also are my topics of interest.
-I'm keeping this personal blog to write about sutff that I enjoy :)
+I'm keeping this personal blog to write about stuff that I enjoy :)

 You may contact me at: